Book Your Free Owner Consultation

 Virginia landlords are also granted specific rights when renting out their property.
 They may access the unit for legitimate purposes, such as inspections or repairs, as long as proper advance notice is given.

 At the end of a lease term, landlords are not obligated to renew the agreement.
+Both the landlord and the tenant can choose not to renew the lease after it ends.

 With these rights come important legal responsibilities under the Virginia Residential Landlord and Tenant Act.
 Landlords must comply with all lease terms, follow fair housing laws, and adhere to state security deposit regulations.
 They are required to provide a habitable living environment and respond promptly to repair requests.